boltlabs-inc/zip-spec/zip-bolt-support.rst

 	(c) ``context``: the number of created outputs in the transaction, time delay and etc. (TODO: flesh this out) (d) ``verify_program`` logic:

 	    - if the customer-initiated closing, then verify the closing token and customer signature.
-In addition, the algorithm checks that 2 new outputs are created, with the specified balances, each paying a ``bolt_spend`` WTP containing the revocation hash and the respective pubkey.
+In addition, the algorithm checks that 2 new outputs are created, with the specified balances, each paying a ``close-channel`` WTP containing the revocation hash and the respective pubkey.
 	    - if the merchant-initiated closing, then verify the merchant signature and customer signature.
 In addition, check that there is a timelock to give the customer sufficient time to dispute the transaction.

 2. ``close-channel`` program.
-The purpose of this WTP is to enforce a relative timelock in addition to encumbering the output of a closing transaction such that either party can claim the funds after the timeout or in the event that the customer presents an outdated closure token.
+The purpose of this WTP is to enforce a relative timelock in addition to encumbering the output of a closing transaction.
 The program is specified as follows:

          (a) ``predicate``:
 	 (b) ``witness``: